jcotoBan/LKarmada/README.md

 Then, look for folder scripts and on line 42 of the instance.sh file add your Linode API token.

+As stated earlier, on ssh-keys folder you will find generic ssh-keys, you can replace them with your own.
+Just make sure they are in the same location and they are named workshopK and workshopK.pub

+If change the name or the location, make sure to update workshop_key resource on instance.tf file (lines 51 to 54).

 Finally, making sure your are inside of instancetf folder, run the following command:

 ```